 presentationrole and its synonym

 noneremove an element's implicit ARIA semantics from being exposed to the accessibility tree.

 - ARIA: radio role

-radiorole is one of a group of checkable buttons, in a
+radiorole is one of a group of checkable radio buttons, in a

-radiogroup, where no more than one of the buttons can be checked at a time.
+radiogroup, where no more than a single radio button can be checked at a time.

 - ARIA: range role